oracle-samples/oci-data-science-ai-samples/ai-quick-actions/model-deployment-tool-calling-tips.md

   --tool-call-parser llama3_json
 ```

+By default, if `/v1/completions` endpoint is selected in the AQUA console for your model deployment,
+switch to `/v1/chat/completions` endpoint in the Inference Mode under the Advanced options in order to enable tool calling.

 Note: Each group of models in VLLM may require a different tool call parser.
 For the latest list of supported models and parsers, refer to the official VLLM [documentation](https://docs.vllm.ai/en/latest/features/tool_calling.html).